sananayab/KBRafique/README.md

   - **App.tsx:** The main entry point of the application.
   - **index.tsx:** Initializes the React application and renders the root component.

-## Deployment

-To deploy the Jadoo Travel Agency landing page, you can follow the deployment instructions specific to your chosen hosting platform (e.g., Netlify, Vercel, GitHub Pages, etc.).
-Typically, you need to build the project and configure the hosting platform to serve the generated files.

 # KBRafique